Table of Contents:

 |---|---|---|

-| Structure | Red-black tree | Skip list |
+| Structure | Red-black tree | Skip-list |

-| Key ordering | Yes | Yes |
+| Order of keys | Yes | Yes |

-| Thread safety | Yes, via synchronized | Yes, via fine-grained locks |
+| Thread-safety | Yes, via synchronized | Yes, via fine-grained locks |

-| Parallel operation | No, single thread | Yes, multiple threads simultaneously |
+| Parallel operation | No, one thread | Yes, multiple threads simultaneously |

-| SubMap/headMap support | Yes | Yes |
+| Support for subMap/headMap | Yes | Yes |

-| Performance with many threads | Drops | Good |
+| Performance with many threads | Decreases | Good |

 🔹 Conclusions